Bl4omArchie/CUDA_Tutorial/README.md

 There is the NGC catalog where you can find a very large collection of  software developped by Nvidia: [click here](https://catalog.ngc.nvidia.com/collections)

 ## Installation of CUDA Toolkit

-You can install CUDA on Windows and Linuw but my suggestion is to install the linux version and this why:
+You can install CUDA on Windows and Linux but my suggestion is to install the linux version and this why:
 - Linux installation is faster, take less space on your hard drive and code performance are always better with linux.
 - Developping CUDA code with Linux is more convenient: you can chose your IDLE, create project more faster and don't have tons of depencies like Visual Studio.

+**Special mention for WSL**: I didn't succeed to install CUDA Toolkit on WSL.
+I'm struggling with my CG detection and it make the installation impossible.
+If you have a solution I will be pleased to know about it.

-You can find the tutorials in the **doc** folder.
+You can find the tutorials in the **docs/** folder.

 ## Let's code